codaxy/cxjs-home-expenses-app-tutorial/tutorial/layout.md

 * [Main layout operations](#main-layout-operations)
 * [Main content and routing](#main-content-and-routing)

-## Layout elements
+## Layout intro

+A layout is a simple widget tree with `ContentPlaceholder` elements that are used to specify content insertion points.

-Outer layouts define a wrapper around the content being rendered.
+Outer layouts define a container with a custom look and feel for the content being rendered.
 This is very convenient when multiple pages need to share a common layout or for defining global application layouts.

 To assign an outer layout to a widget, we specify the `outerLayout` attribute and pass in the predefined application layout.

-A layout is a simple widget tree with `ContentPlaceholder` elements that are used to specify content insertion points.

 ## App layout

 Our app is using the default layout as defined in our project scaffold.
-The layout consists of a collapsable sidebar, a header and the main area.
+The layout consists of a collapsable sidebar (`aside`), a header (`header`) and the main section (`main`).
+Feel free to define your own custom layout, but for the purpose of this tutorial, we will use the one already defined.

-Let's examine the default layout:

 #### app/layout/index.js